 For this guide to be useful to you, it needs to be as unbiased and factual as possible.
 For that reason, we’ve decided to take ourselves off the list and tried as much as possible to stay objective.
 We want to arm you with the data, so that you can make up your own mind.

-The goal of this review is to help you navigate the myriad of options on the internet, including the best free route planning software with unlimited stops.
+The goal of this review is to help you navigate the myriad of options on the internet.
 It is not sorted by rating – that would be subjective – but roughly ordered in complexity and capabilities.
 And there's two ways to learn - either with the video below or the full blog post beneath.

 Free multi stop route planners